Anthony-Shafer/Php-Contact-Form/README.md

 You can customize the email subject and message body by editing the $subject and $message variables in the config.php file.

 ## Security
 This script includes basic form validation to prevent spam submissions.
-However, it is recommended to implement additional security measures, such as CAPTCHA, to prevent abuse.
+However, it is recommended to implement additional security measures, such as **CAPTCHA**, to prevent abuse.

 ## License
 This project is licensed under the `MIT License`.
 See the LICENSE file for details.